catigator/aoc_cookiecutter/template/README.md

 # Instructions

-Run with e.g. `python -m aoc.day_04` from root folder after activating the conda environment
+Run with e.g. `python -m aoc.day_04` from root folder after activating the conda environment.

+If you want to save the output to a file, the easiest way is to run `python -m aoc.day_04 | tee aoc/day_04/output.log`